 The power of Airtable's linked records

 One of the unique aspects of managing your information in a database is the power of linking records together across tables.
-Linked records can eliminate redundancy, enforce data integrity, and enable new methods of automation—turning your list of records into a fully fledged custom app.
+Linked records can eliminate redundancy, enforce data integrity, and enable new methods of automation—turning your list of records into a fully fledged custom extension.
 Learn how you can put Airtable's linked records to work for you.

 Structuring your Airtable bases effectively

-When your information is collected together in one powerful database, organizing your tables, fields, and views effectively is key—and adding a few well-placed apps can make a big impact.
+When your information is collected together in one powerful database, organizing your tables, fields, and views effectively is key—and adding a few well-placed extensions can make a big impact.
 Here are some best practices to keep in mind as you're architecting new Airtable bases, and powering up existing ones.